Jardins, 25 mg 30 pcs.

 Interaction

 Empagliflozin does not inhibit, inactivate or induce CYP450 isoenzymes.
-The main route of metabolism of empagliflozin in humans is glucuronidation involving the uridine-5′-diphospho-glucuronosyltransferases UGT2B7, UGT1A3, UGT1A8 and UGT1A9.
+The main pathway of metabolism of empagliflozin in humans is glucuronidation with the participation of uridine 5′-diphospho-glucuronosyltransferases UGT2B7, UGT1A3, UGT1A8 and UGT1A9.
 Empagliflozin does not inhibit UGT1A1.
-Drug interactions between empagliflozin and drugs that are substrates of CYP450 and UGT1A1 isoenzymes are considered unlikely.
+Drug interactions between empagliflozin and drugs that are substrates of the CYP450 and UGT1A1 isoenzymes are considered unlikely.

-Empagliflozin is a substrate for glycoprotein P (P-gp) and breast cancer resistance protein (BCRP), but it does not inhibit these proteins at therapeutic doses.
-Based on the data obtained in in-vitro studies, it is believed that the ability of empagliflozin to interact with drugs that are substrates for glycoprotein P (P-gp) is unlikely.
-Empagliflozin is a substrate for organic anion transporters: OAT3, OATP1B1 and OATP1B3, but is not a substrate for organic anion transporter 1 (OAT1) and organic cation transporter 2 (OCT2).
-However, drug interactions of empagliflozin with drugs that are substrates for the transporter proteins described above are considered unlikely.
+Empagliflozin is a substrate for P-glycoprotein (P-gp) and breast cancer resistance protein (BCRP), but does not inhibit these proteins at therapeutic doses.
+Based on data obtained from in vitro studies, it is believed that the ability of empagliflozin to interact with drugs that are substrates of P-glycoprotein (P-gp). unlikely.
+Empagliflozin is a substrate for the organic anion transporters OAT3, OATP1B1 and OATP1B3, but is not a substrate for organic anion transporter 1 (OAT1) and organic cationic transporter 2 (OCT2).
+However, drug interactions between empagliflozin and drugs that are substrates for the transporter proteins described above are considered unlikely.

-The pharmacokinetics of empagliflozin is not altered in healthy volunteers when co-administered with metformin. glimepiride, pioglitazone, sitagliptin, linagliptin, warfarin, verapamil, ramipril, simvastatin, thorasemide and hydrochlorothiazide.
-When co-administration of empagliflozin with gemfibrozil, rifampicin and probenecid there were increased AUC values of empagliflozin by 59%, 35% and 53%, respectively, but these changes were not considered to be clinically significant.
+The pharmacokinetics of empagliflozin does not change in healthy volunteers when co-administered with metformin. glimepiride, pioglitazone, sitagliptin, linagliptin, warfarin, verapamil, ramipril, simvastatin, torsemide and hydrochlorothiazide.
+When empagliflozin was co-administered with gemfibrozil, rifampicin and probenecid, there was an increase in empagliflozin AUC by 59%, 35% and 53%, respectively, but these changes were not considered clinically significant.

-Empagliflozin has no clinically significant effect on the pharmacokinetics of metformin, glimepiride, pioglitazone, sitagliptin, linagliptin, warfarin, digoxin, ramipril, simvastatin, hydrochlorothiazide, thorasemide and oral contraceptive drugs.
+Empagliflozin does not have a clinically significant effect on the pharmacokinetics of metformin, glimepiride, pioglitazone, sitagliptin, linagliptin, warfarin, digoxin, ramipril, simvastatin, hydrochlorothiazide, torsemide and oral contraceptives.

 Diuretics

-Empagliflozin may increase the diuretic effect of thiazide and loop diuretics, which in turn may increase the risk of dehydration and arterial hypotension.
+Empagliflozin may enhance the diuretic effect of thiazide and loop diuretics, which in turn may increase the risk of dehydration and arterial hypotension.

 Insulin and drugs that enhance its secretion